mahanderkelash/Poppulo-Technical-Task/README.md

 # Poppulo-Technical-Task
 Poppulo Technical Task

 Mahander Kelash , mahanderlanghani@gmail.com

 Framework Used:
-Framework used to complete this task is .net, the api controller and controller is made using .net core and for database I used Microsoft SQL Server.
+Framework used to complete this task is .net core, the api controller and controller is made using .net core and for database I used Microsoft SQL Server.

 Installation of Application
 This application is a web application that is built using .net core framework, to  run this application you need following: